Aishwaryakadane/AishwaryaKadane/README.md

 - 📫 How to reach me **kadaneaishwarya@gmail.com**

 - 📄 Know about my experiences [https://docs.google.com/document/d/1hJ824cjgG8SN90KHjKqqjDtZK0gR-RbEw5fViNzSd9s/edit](https://docs.google.com/document/d/1hJ824cjgG8SN90KHjKqqjDtZK0gR-RbEw5fViNzSd9s/edit)

+- ⚡ **Fun Fact** - Debugging code without print statements is like telling a joke without a punchline – you might get a few confused looks.
+Remember, debugging is the stand-up comedy of coding, and your console is the audience that deserves a good laugh!" 🤣💻

 <h3 align="left">Connect with me:</h3>
 <p align="left">